SheepCreativeSoftware/msfs2020-DLHVA-Liveries/README.md

 # A320-DLHVA-Livery for Microsoft Flight Simulator 2020

 ## About
-This Mod will add a DLHVA Livery to the A320neo.
+This Mod will add a DLHVA Livery to the A320neo (Compatible with latest MegaPack!).

 ![Overview](https://github.com/SheepCreativeSoftware/msfs2020-a320-DLHVA-Livery/blob/main/docs/View.png?raw=true)